haesle4/Chinese-Character-Autograder-Privacy-Policy/index.md

 - No cloud storage
 - No third-party SDKs that collect data

-All handwriting input and character analysis are performed **entirely on your device**.
+All handwriting input and character analysis are performed **entirely on users' devices**.

 ---